Edo-Tokyo Museum in Photos

 Conclusion

 The Edo-Tokyo Museum is fabulous.
 You should visit it if you are interested in the city or Japanese history.
-It has enough to keep some visitors there for hours and hours.
-And you can get some great photos, for your Japan travel memories to take home.
+It has enough to keep visitors entertained for hours.
+And you can get some photos, for your Japan travel memories to take home.
 Leave questions and comments below.

 External related websites: